 So, you’ve decided to try dabbing.
 Good.
 Whether you’re curious about what all the buzz is about or you’re looking for a more potent way to consume cannabis, extracts are a great option.
 But if you’ve never done it before, the process can seem a bit daunting.
 Don’t worry, West Coast Cure is here to help.
 We’ll walk you through everything you need to know about dabbing, from choosing the right concentrates to using the proper equipment.
 By the time you’ve finished this post, you’ll be prepared with everything you need to take on the heady task and enjoy the high art of dabbing.
-So, if you’re ready, let’s hit it!
+So, if you’re ready, let’s learn how to dab!

 Choosing Your Concentrates

 When it comes to a great dabbing experience, the most important decision you’ll make is what type of concentrate to use.
 There are two main types of cannabis concentrates with many sub-categories of form.
 The most important distinction is how they are extracted: mechanically (solventless) and chemically (solvent-based or solvent-free); with some of the form categories including oil, wax, shatter, live resin, live rosin, badder, sugar, and THC diamonds with terp sauce.
 Each form will express its own unique properties, have its own unique texture, and affect your overall dabbing experience.

 With the rise of modern cannabis concentrates, there has been a debate on which is better: solventless or solvent-based?
 Each type of concentrate has its own set of pros and cons.
 For those that don’t already know, we’ll briefly touch on the differences between solventless and solvent-based.